Minivera/go-lander/README.md

 Managing the head of the document is a common pattern in JavaScript when in-app routing is introduced.
-To provide a good routing story to developers, we have built an experiment allowing some basic manipulation of the `head` tag of the document directly from GO-lander's tree.
+To provide a good routing story to developers, we have built an experiment allowing some basic manipulation of the `head` tag of the document directly from Lander's tree.

 To get started, wrap your entire application inside a `helmer.Provider` component.
 This provider will update the document's head on every render.
 The experiment does not check if updating the head is necessary at the moment and